A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Hilbert space of BPS states in five dimensions

 where $n_{ij}$ is the signed count of instanton solutions that interpolate between the solutions $\Phi_i$ and $\Phi_j$.

-Conceptually, the approximate Hilbert space $\mathcal{H}_0$ corresponds to the Morse-Smale-Witten complex, quantum corrections are given by the instanton Floer differential associated to the Haydys-Witten equations, and the Hilbert space of BPS states yields the associated Floer cohomology of the manifold.
-The mathematical formulation of this instanton Floer theory is standard and will be summarized in \autoref{sec:background-HWF-theory}.
-The key insight provided by physics and bottom line of this section is that this Floer theory based on the Haydys-Witten and Kapustin-Witten equations gives rise to interesting topological invariants of four-manifolds.
+Conceptually, the approximate Hilbert space $\mathcal{H}_0$ corresponds to the Morse--Smale--Witten complex, quantum corrections are given by the instanton Floer differential associated to the Haydys--Witten equations, and the Hilbert space of BPS states yields the associated Floer cohomology of the manifold.
+The mathematical formulation of this instanton Floer theory is standard and will be summarized in Section~\ref{sec:background-HWF-theory}.
+The key insight provided by physics and bottom line of this section is that this Floer theory based on the Haydys--Witten and Kapustin--Witten equations gives rise to interesting topological invariants of four-manifolds.